douglas86/dual-api/README.md

 # Plan of action
-Gotten it right to print the data based on the city name this data comes from a hard coded array of cities
+Gotten it right to store all data concerning an array of cities that appends to a state array

 ## What's next?
-Print the data to the screen using a map place the map in the Weather.jsx component
+Store array of cities from the users that are generated from the random users api

 # Getting Started with Create React App